-Study abroad for a semester and still earn credits towards your diploma or degree!
-An international exchange allows you to study in another country while paying Douglas tuition fees.
+Study abroad for a semester or academic year while earning Douglas College credit!
+Students on exchange study in another country while paying Douglas tuition fees!

-More and more employers are looking for candidates who have international experience, and a semester abroad is a cost-effective and fun way to elevate your resume.
-Explore different cultures, languages, and ways of life; challenge yourself to step out of your comfort zone while meeting new friends from around the world
+More and more employers are looking for candidates who have international experience.
+A semester abroad is a cost-effective and fun way to elevate your resume.
+Explore different cultures, languages, and ways of life, challenge yourself to step out of your comfort zone, and meet new friends from around the world.

 Fall semester exchange - March 31

 - Classes taught in English

 - 14 destinations to choose from

 - have completed one full-time academic semester at Douglas College at the time of exchange application;

 - be enrolled full-time at Douglas College at the time of application and up to the time of exchange departure;

 - have and maintain a 2.5 or higher cumulative grade point average (GPA) at the time of application and up time of exchange departure; and

 - submit a completed outgoing exchange application before the deadline.